mibragri/mouthMouse/README.md

 These people are also artificially respirated, which means they cannot puff air, but are limited to use the available air in their mouth and contract their cheeks to simulate puffing.
 ## What is the intention of this project
 Such commercial mice can be very expensive up to 2.200 EUR (what I have seen).
 Not all insurance pay for this.
 They pay in Germany for instance but not in Austria.
-This mouse is approx. 22 EUR (ESP32 chip [10 EUR], joystick [2 EUR], water flow sensor [10 EUR]).
+This mouse is approx. 29 EUR (ESP32 chip [10 EUR], joystick [2 EUR], water flow sensor [10 EUR], wires [7 EUR]).
 The code to make this work is for free and will be kept freely available forever.
 It is intended to make this available at no cost, but the parts one needs to buy.
 It is kept very simplistic in terms of required parts, which are available everywhere to make sure everyone has access and is able to build this.
 ## What are the features of the mouse
 * Bluetooth connectivity, no cables to the PC, hence you can use distant large screens, like the TV with a Raspberry for instance, which has bluetooth build in.